microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignmentpolicy-post.md

 ## Examples

-### Creating a direct assignment policy
+### Example 1: Create a direct assignment policy

 A direct assignment policy is useful when access package assignment requests will only be created by an administrator, not by users themselves.

 #### Request

-The following is an example of the request to create an access package assignment policy.
+The following example shows a request to create an access package assignment policy.
 In this policy, no users can request, no approval is required, and there are no access reviews.

 # [HTTP](#tab/http)
 <!-- {